xenharmonic-devs/sonic-weave/documentation/interchange.md

 ```ocaml
 [1 1>@0.inf "asin(2)" niente
 ```

+The precence of NaNs usually indicates a user error.
+Runtimes are expected to output silence for lines containing Not-a-number.

+### Implicit equave repetition
+The scale repeats at equaves (usually octaves i.e. 2/1 i.e. 1200 cents i.e. 12 semitones).
+The interval of repetition is the last entry in the scale.
+Say the equave is `[0 1> "the tritave 3/1" niente` then a scale with unison frequency of 100 Hz would repeat (multiplicatively) at 300 Hz, at 900 Hz, at 2700 Hz, etc. and conversely at 33.33...
+Hz, 11.11...
+Hz in the opposite direction.

+If the interval of repetition is given as an absolute pitch it should be first normalized to a frequency and divided by the unison frequency.
+(No normalization necessary if the `Hz` component is already `1`, of course.)

+#### Logarithmic interpretation
+The scale repeats additively when measured in cents.

 ## Example
 See [examples/interchange.sw](../examples/interchange.sw) for various extreme values supported by the original SonicWeave runtime.